monome/docs/norns/help.md

 #### standard norns {#extending-standard}

-Since 2021, all norns are built with a CM3+ which offers 32gb of storage.
+All new norns built since 2021 come with a CM3+ which offers 32gb of storage.
 Their full capacity is expanded in the workshop before their initial shipment, but if you've recently reinstalled the norns software on your device, you will need to expand the filesystem in order for the full 32gb to be available.

 - open a terminal on a computer connected to the same network as your norns
   - if you are using Windows, you might need to [install the SSH client](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/)